 Addiction affects the poor as well.
 Since 2007, suicide rates have increased for older age groups.
 Some experts believe the trend was ignited by the economic recession from December 2007-June 2009.
 A study published in the British Journal of Psychiatry last June found that an additional 10,000 suicide deaths in North America and the European Union could be linked to the economic downturn.

 Addiction is a major public health problem, accounting for more deaths in the United States than car accidents or gun violence.
 It affects both males and females of all ages, ethnicities, demographic and economic characteristics, and involves both illicit drugs such as heroin and, increasingly, prescription drugs and alcohol.
-It is a disease that money won’t save you from, but treatment can.
+It is a disease that money won’t save you from, but alcohol dependency treatments can.